lucav48/lucav48.github.io/_talks/SEBD20.md

 date: 24-06-2020
 location: "Cagliari, Italy"
 ---
-In this talk, I discussed the possible presence of a form of assortativity in Reddit; in particular, I focused the analysis on co-posters, i.e. authors posting contents on the same subreddit.
+I discussed the possible presence of a form of assortativity in Reddit; in particular, I focused the analysis on co-posters, i.e. authors posting contents on the same subreddit.